 - Allows the remaining dollars in the account to replenish the money used, so there is money to care for the person who cared for you,

-- Allow dollars that can be used to provide you a tax-free income stream that you won’t be able to outlive?
+- Allow dollars that can be used to provide you a tax-free income stream that you won’t be able to outlive

-- Allow dollars to be accessed at any time without penalty?
+- Allow dollars to be accessed at any time without penalty

 - Provide financial protection during serious economic downturns,

-- Provide returns that may yield 20 to 30 times the safe money yield of a CD or a savings account?
+- Provide returns that may yield 20 to 30 times the safe money yield of a CD or a savings account

-- Provide a guaranteed return with no downside danger, and only upside opportunity?
+- Provide a guaranteed return with no downside danger, and only upside opportunity

-- Never have to be reported to the Internal Revenue Service or reported on a FAFSA?
+- Never have to be reported to the Internal Revenue Service or reported on a FAFSA

 Have I reinvented the proverbial financial industry’s wheel?
 Hardly.
-But, as my father used to tell me:-” to develop true wealth, you have to find out how the truly wealthy are doing,.. and copy it.-”
+But, as my father used to tell me:-” to achieve true wealth, you have to find out how the truly wealthy are doing,.. and copy it.-”

 In his NY Times best-selling book, What Would The Rockefellers Do?, Garrett B. Gunderson, (https://wealthfactory.com)provides insight into two of the wealthiest men in America, John D. Rockefeller, and Cornelius Vanderbilt.
-At his death in 1877, Vanderbilt’s railroad fortune was estimated to top $100 million, which research shows was more than what the U.S.Treasury held at the time!
+At his death in 1877, Vanderbilt’s railroad fortune was estimated to top $100 million, which research shows were more than what the U.S.Treasury held at the time!
 In 2021 dollars, that’s more than $200 billion.
 You read right.
 Billion with a “B”.

 Though Vanderbilt was somewhat of a philanthropist, he bequeathed 95% of his fortune to his son William Henry Vanderbilt, leaving his surviving wife and children to split the rest.